brendaferrari/chemdata.github.io/_posts/2021-08-17-interactive-plot-for-molecules.md

 On the past months I was working on a fingerprint analysis in a dataset of my interest.
 When I obtained the data on a plot I was not happy about just to show the data points without any labels on it.
 When I searched more about ways to show labels on a plot I found that it was possible to hover data over points on scatterplots!
 And then I thought with myself: *"Hey, Can I hover images over my plots?
 It would be amazing if people could get my analysis and just go exploring the molecules!"*.

-I searched a lot, but unfortunatley found no library in only python that I could use to implement in my code...
+I searched a lot, but unfortunately found no library that I could use just python to implement in my code...
 But...
 I found **[bokeh](https://bokeh.org/)**!

 Even though bokeh was made to implement on python codes with NumPy, Scipy, Pandas, Scikit-Learn and others, the coding of some plot details is on html and I had no knowledge to implement html on my python code.
 So I decided not to use it on my dataset...
 But it was so tempting not to learn about its hover over a dot functionality...